heanzyzabala/create-solidity-smart-contract/README.md

 ```
 This deploys the sample [greeter.sol](https://github.com/heanzyzabala/create-solidity-smart-contract/blob/master/template/contracts/greeter.sol) smart contract to your local Ethereum network.

-By default, if you deploy and you don't have a persistent node running, a temporary node is created that only lives for the duration of the deployment, meaning that any transactions created will be gone.
-The same behavior applies when running tests.
+By default, running `npm run deploy` will only persist transactions temporarily.
+It will be purged after executing the command.

 ### Running a persistent node

-To run a persitent node, type:
+To persist transactions, you need to run a persitent node, type:
 ```bash
 npm run dev
 ```